penberg/legacy-free-x86/README.md

 **Interrupt controller.** The interrupt controller, discussed in Chapter 10 ("Advanced Programmable Interrupt Controller (APIC)") of the [Intel SDM] and the [Intel x2APIC] specification, enables the CPU to receive external interrupts.

 **Interrupt delivery.** For interrupt delivery, you use MSI-X, which is a message-signaled interrupt delivery mechanism.
-MSI-X is discussed in Section 10.11 ("Message Signalled Interrupts") of the [Intel SDM].
+The machine architecture independent parts of MSI-X are discussed in Section 6.8 ("Message Signaled Interrupts") of the [PCI] specification and the x86 specific parts in Section 10.11 ("Message Signalled Interrupts") of the [Intel SDM].

 Interrupt handling on x86 is discussed, in the context of FreeBSD, in [Baldwin07].